knpuniversity/drupal-under-the-hood/knpu/get-service-from-container.md

 `RoarGenerator` in 50 places but you don't want to waste memory creating 50 objects.
 The container takes care of that for us: it only creates *one* object.

-The second big benefit registering a service in the container isn't obvious yet, but I'll show that next.
+The second big benefit of registering a service in the container isn't obvious yet, but I'll show that next.
 It deals with constructor arguments.

 ## Fetch another Service: a Logger